titon/toolkit/docs/en/components/divider.md

 ```

 <div class="notice is-info">
-    When no content is defined, an empty tag is required for correct border spacing.
+    The divider requires no whitespace for proper border collapsing, unless content is inserted (below).
 </div>

 Small blurbs of text can be inserted within the divider, which will be horizontally centered.